 B.4.2.
-The compliance function
+The Compliance function

-The Hiscox Group and HSA Compliance functions are, with risk management, the second line of defence in the Hiscox Group's risk management framework.
-As such the Compliance functions' role is to assist Hiscox in managing regulatory risk including compliance with privacy and the protection of personal data regulations.
+The Compliance function is, with risk management, the second line of defence in the Hiscox Group's risk management framework.
+As such the Compliance function's role is to assist Hiscox in managing regulatory risk.
 Regulatory risk is to be understood as the risk of sanction (or other enforcement or supervisory action) by regulatory authorities due to failure to act in accordance with the relevant requirements.

-The Compliance functions manage regulatory risk by way of four key activities: (i) the setting of and advisory on regulatory policies and standards; (ii) the oversight and monitoring of regulatory risk and corresponding controls; (iii) the second line regulatory reporting to management, the Board and committees, as well as regulators; (iv) and the interaction with regulatory supervisors to instil and maintain an open and effective working relationship.
+The Compliance function manages regulatory risk by way of four key activities: (i) the setting of and advisory on regulatory policies and standards; (ii) the oversight and monitoring of regulatory risk and corresponding controls; (iii) the second line regulatory reporting to management, the Board and committees, as well as regulators; (iv) and the interaction with regulatory supervisors to instil and maintain an open and effective working relationship.

-The HSA Compliance function consists of local compliance professionals led by the Head of Legal and Compliance Europe, who is reporting into the CEO Europe creating a fully vertically integrated Compliance function in Europe, with matrix oversight from the Hiscox group compliance function.
+The HSA Compliance function is assumed by the EU Compliance team located in Luxembourg that is supported by local Compliance Control Coordinators based in most of the branches of HSA.
+The HSA Compliance function is led by the Head of Legal and Compliance Europe, who is reporting into the CEO Europe creating a fully vertically integrated Compliance function in Europe with matrix oversight from the Group Compliance function.